Our Board members are hugely committed volunteers whose work is the basis of much of our activity.

 John Evans

 Since retiring, John established an international executive coaching business; became an associate of Waverley Learning; facilitated Christian leadership retreats; served for four years as a director/trustee at Jubilee+ and was appointed as an Impactpool coaching fellow.
-John has written and published books on Christian Social Action, Careers in Faith Based Organisations and Humanitarian and Mission Driven Opportunities.
+John has written and published books on Christian Social Action and other topics.
+He worships and volunteers at Jubilee Community Church.

 Michael Oliver